-The New Armed Forces Covenant Duty: What organisations in scope will need to know
+The new Armed Forces Covenant Legal Duty: What organisations in scope need to know

-What is the new Armed Forces Covenant Duty?
+What is the new Armed Forces Covenant Legal Duty?

 Who does the new Duty affect?

 The new legal obligation impacts organisations that are responsible for delivering principally statutory functions in healthcare, education, and housing services.
 The Armed Forces community will be affected as beneficiaries of the new Duty.

 What will the new Armed Forces Covenant Duty do?